 Also a note on the bats, they have a little double-sided sticker you add to the back to stick them to the wall.
 They seriously stick to the wall and can leave some residue behind or even pull off a little paint.
 If you care about your walls, I’d suggest using something like tacky putty like we used to use in elementary school to decorate the walls.
 You can shop that here →

 Sure these are kitschy but since they went with the colors and made things feel a tad spooky, they were a bit necessary.
 I secretly love the Frenchie skeleton and regret not snapping a pic of Pork next to it.
 Target & Michaels had great options for these.

 To add height to the buffet, we added in these mercury glass poison bottles.
 Found many of them at Home Goods.

 I picked up a few simple candlesticks from Target and added in some dark burgundy almost black candlesticks.
 There’s something very eery about candles and they simply are a must!
 And I recommend going to Goodwill to get the candles, they cost me less than $1 each.

 I threw in a handful of black porcelain pumpkins from the $1 section at Target.
 They made it feel like Halloween but not orange and bright.
 Perfection!

 get the look

 A Sophisticated Halloween Party Menu

-A variety of easy to grab bites is great for a cocktail party.
+A variety of easy-to-grab bites is great for a cocktail party.
 I did a few easy to bake up appetizers from Harry & David.
 Plus, a great charcuterie board is a go-to.
 Buffalo chicken dip is another favorite to make that’s always a crowd-pleaser.
-And for something sweet, I did my espresso bean brownies (coming to the blog soon!).
+And for something sweet, I did my espresso bean brownies.
 But really it’s just box mix with chopped up chocolate-covered espresso beans.
 It’s the easiest trick to spruce up a box mix.